charlesboudousquie/Portfolio/README.md

 The game is centered around the player solving puzzles with different light cominations that can affect the physics and properties of objects.

+The game is located inside the folder LuxCymex.
+Double click the ProjectAbyss.exe file to launch the game.

 ![Lux Cymex GIF](game/demonstration.gif)